 The 9 Rules of Virtual Meeting Etiquette Every Professional Should Know

-As the COVID-19 continues to spread, few industries remain untouched and virtual meetings have become a vital part of how modern businesses maintain productivity and continuity.
-They are an easy, cost-effective way to align multiple offices, keep remote employees engaged and work with clients and vendors.
-Everyone should know the 9 rules of Virtual Meeting Etiquette.
+As COVID-19 continues to spread, few industries remain untouched, and virtual meetings have become a vital part of how modern businesses maintain productivity and continuity.
+They are an easy, cost-effective way to align multiple offices, keep remote employees engaged, and work with clients and vendors.
+Everyone should know the nine rules of virtual meeting etiquette.

-While virtual meetings have likely been some part of your work routine for awhile now, it is very easy to fall victim to some major meeting faux pas. especially if your working at home with distractions such as pets or kids.
-Video conferencing etiquette is a whole new ball game compared to in-person meetings, as many folks are learning!
+While virtual meetings have likely been part of your work routine for some time now, it is very easy to fall victim to some critical meeting faux pas, especially if you’re working at home with distractions such as pets or kids.
+Video conferencing etiquette is a whole new ballgame compared to in-person meetings, as many folks are learning!

-To help you keep your meetings productive and professional, follow these nine simple virtual meeting etiquette rules and tips.
+To help you keep your meetings productive and professional, follow these nine rules of virtual meeting etiquette.

-PUT PANTS ON! lol Just kidding, i know you knew to do that 🙂
+PUT PANTS ON!
+Just kidding; I know you knew to do that 🙂

 Take a few minutes to throw on a clean shirt and brush your hair.
-The best part of actually getting ready while working remotely is that you’ll put yourself in the right headspace to be productive. and lets be serious… this is still your job!
+The best part of fully getting ready while working remotely is putting yourself in the right headspace to be productive.
+Let’s be serious… this is still your job!

-3. Minimize Distractions (Be aware of your surroundings)
+3. Minimize your distractions (be aware of your surroundings).

 Your coworkers won’t be able to hear your ideas or take you seriously when there is a pile of dirty clothes in the corner behind you.
-You also want to avoid looking like you work from the inside of a cave because of bad lighting.
+You also want to avoid looking like you are working from the inside of a cave because of bad lighting.

 Be careful not to interrupt others when they’re speaking.
-Though, this can admittedly be difficult if lags in audio responsiveness or video streaming make it unclear when other participants start and stop speaking.
-This is a significant reason to invest in a conferencing solution with the highest quality HD audio and video.
+However, this can be difficult if lags in audio responsiveness or video streaming make it unclear when other participants start and stop speaking.
+This is a significant reason to invest in a conferencing solution with high-quality HD audio and video.

 There’s nothing more frustrating than hearing that alien echo noise from conflicting microphones.
 Save everyone from the ear-splitting madness by joining the meeting while on mute!

 Unless you live alone, your house is probably pretty noisy these days.
-Muting your microphone when you’re not speaking gives other participants the ability to chime in and share their thoughts without distraction or frustration.
+Muting your microphone when you’re not speaking allows other participants to chime in and share their thoughts without distraction or frustration.

-When you enter a small meeting (around two to five people) announce yourself when you join.
+When you enter a small meeting (around two to five people), announce yourself when you join.
 It can be awkward to hear the “someone-just-joined” ding followed by silence.
-When you hop on the meeting, introduce yourself and say hi – just make sure not to interrupt someone mid-sentence.
+When you hop into the meeting, introduce yourself and say hi – make sure not to interrupt someone mid-sentence.

-Don’t be afraid to project your voice, too!
-Your team will appreciate being able to hear you without having to strain their ears or turn their volume all the way up.
+Don’t be afraid to project your voice, either!
+Your team will appreciate being able to hear you without having to strain their ears or turn their volume up.

 Try to eat a snack before your virtual meeting.
 No one wants to see you stuff your face with chips while discussing important business matters.
-Not only is it distracting to others, you won’t be able to focus on the task at hand because you’ll be worrying about dropping crumbs all over your keyboard.
+Not only is it distracting to others, but you also won’t be able to focus on the task at hand because you’ll be worried about dropping crumbs all over your keyboard.

-While being respectful of everyone’s time is always a best practice, keep in mind that many workers are now juggling unanticipated childcare or other caregiving responsibilities on top of their usual workloads.
+While respecting everyone’s time is always a best practice, remember that many workers are now juggling unanticipated childcare or other caregiving responsibilities on top of their usual workloads.
 The best thing you can do to support them as an organizer is to keep the meeting moving.
 First, limit meeting attendees to only those who are truly necessary.
-Just because you can have dozens of meeting attendees doesn’t mean that you should.
-Keeping the guest list limited to essential participants minimizes disruptions stemming from over-talking and can help keep the meeting’s agenda on track.
+Just because you can have dozens of meeting attendees doesn’t mean you should.
+Keeping the guest list limited to essential participants minimizes disruptions from over-talking and can help keep the meeting’s agenda on track.